pryv/dev-site/source/guides/pryv.io-setup.md

 ## Obtain an SSL certificate

-You will need to obtain an SSL certificate to enable SSL encryption to the platform's API.
+You will need to obtain an SSL certificate to enable encryption to the platform's API.
 For this, you can either obtain one from your hosting provider, or generate one using LetsEncrypt, for which we can provide you a quick guide.

 We have automatic SSL certificate renewal on our roadmap, so let us know if you are interested.

 ## Validate your platform installation

-Now that your Pryv.io platform is configured and running, you can run the validation procedure from the [Pryv.io platform validation guide](https://api.pryv.com/customer-resources/platform-validation).
+Now that your Pryv.io platform is configured and running, you can run the validation procedure from the [Pryv.io platform validation guide](/customer-resources/platform-validation).

 It will walk you through the validation steps of your platform and contains a troubleshooting part in case of issue.

 ## Set up the platform health monitoring

-You can monitor its status by performing regular healthcheck API calls to the Pryv.io API.
+You can monitor its status by setting up regular healthcheck API calls to the Pryv.io API.

-The procedure for the platform health monitoring is described in the [Pryv.io Healthchecks guide](https://api.pryv.com/customer-resources/healthchecks).
+The procedure for the platform health monitoring is described in the [Pryv.io Healthchecks guide](/customer-resources/healthchecks).

 ## Customize authorization, registration and reset password apps